 It is recommended to explore the exotic Himalayan nature and culture of Nepal by walking through the villages and meeting the charming people.

-The total population of Nepal is about 23.1 million (Population Census 2001).
+The total population of Nepal is about 26,494,504 (according to 2011 census) .
 About eighty six percent of Nepalese follow Hinduism; eight percent Buddhism and the rest three percent follow Islam.
 The population comprises various groups of different races with diverse culture, languages and dialects.
 Some of the main groups are Gurungs and Magars in the western region; Rais, Limbus and Sunwars in the eastern mid hills; Sherpas, Manangpas and Lopas in the northern part, Newars in and around the capital valley of Kathmandu; Tharus, Yadavas, Satar, Rajvanshis and Dhimals in the Terai region; and Brahmins, Chhetris and Thakur are generally spread throughout the country.

 The Mountainous Region occupies over 60% of the total land of the country.
 It is formed by the Mahabharata range in the north (4877m) to the Churia range (1524m) in the south.
 This region is suitable for cash crops production like orange, zinger, cardamom, etc.